OpenNebula/docs/source/operation/network_management/security_groups.rst

 Security Groups
 ================================================================================

-Security Groups define firewall rules to be applied on Virtual Machines.
+Security Groups define firewall rules to be applied to Virtual Machines.

 .. warning::
-    Security groups is not supported for OpenvSwitch and vCenter networks (Standard Port Groups and Distributed Port Groups).
+    Security groups is not supported for OpenvSwitch.
+In vCenter environments, NSX is mandatory to enable Security Groups funcitonality.

 .. _security_groups_requirements: